wp-plugins/itempress/readme.txt

 **IRC**

-*#itempress* is our official channel on freenode.
+**#itempress** is our official channel on freenode.
 Join there to get help, discuss new features, or just say Hi.
 I am usually there 10am - 4pm MST-Arizona.
 Ping my username @aubreypwd to get my attention.

+**Documentation**

+I am currently working on ItemPress's documentation on the [ItemPress Codex](http://codex.wordpress.org/index.php?title=User:Aubreypwd/itempress)

 == Credits & Thanks ==